outdreamer/build-a-cure-1/docs/tasks/to_do.md

   - find most common adjacent compound (to make it likeliest that the person can find the common compound and synthesize the version they need)
   - fetch synthesis instructions for a drug from most common adjacent compound
   - treatment component identification function
-  - drug reaction predictor
-  - compound search from smile formula
+  - drug reaction predictor & compound search from smile formula
-  - math notes
   - function/directory organization
+    - first list & organize functions
     - ideally functionality would be organized by intent folders so permissions could be granted according to intent assessment